 You always go the extra mile for your employees.
 But, do they reciprocate those efforts?
 Employee engagement is the key – and it’s more than pizza parties and a pat on the back.

-With the hunt for securing and retaining talent being more challenging than ever, employers need to make creative efforts to foster employee engagement.
+With the hunt for securing and retaining talent being more challenging than ever, human resources teams need to make creative efforts to foster employee engagement.

 What is Employee Engagement?